 - Putting important elements above the fold can help declutter a page.
 Navigation buttons, search bars, sign-up forms, calls-to-action and social media links are all website design elements that belong above the fold.

 - Make sure your website loads fast.
-The best and most insightful content in the world won't entice visitors to stay on a slow-loading website.
+The best and most insightful content marketing services in the world won't entice visitors to stay on a slow-loading website.

 Building an online presence with good website design is a good start, but there’s a lot more to it.
-This is where a dopweb professional can provide the expertise in design, marketing, functionality, responsive website optimization, Analytics and domain research, strategy, local search listings, etc.
+This is where our los angeles based web design agency can provide the expertise in development, design, marketing, web optimization, web analytics and domain research, strategy, local search listings, etc.

 In today’s global marketplace, you need to capitalize on all available opportunities and captivate real, live, human readers.
 Converted readers become profit centers.
 And the way to get there is with a responsive website design that is optimized, functional, interactive website.